rheehot/robotaxi/README.md

 # Tesla Robotaxi

+For uncle Elon
-I'd try to create a web app for Tesla, Inc. runs by my hero, Uncle Elon.
+I'd try to create a web app for Tesla, Inc. runs by my hero, Elon Musk.

+Functionality
+- book a robotaxi with a form
+- you can see where you have been